-Although there are no specific regulations or guidance documents on bulk product holding times, good manufacturing practice dictates that holding times should be validated to ensure that inprocess and bulk product can be held, pending the next processing step, without any adverse effect to the quality of the material.
-This practice is supported by indirect references made to determining holding times in various FDA guidance documents, FDA regulations as follows:
+Although there are no specific regulations or document documents on bulk product holding times, good manufacturing practice dictates that holding times should be validated to ensure that inprocess and bulk product can be held, pending the next processing step, without any adverse effect to the quality of the material.
+This practice is supported by indirect references made to determining holding times in various FDA document documents, FDA regulations as follows:

-- \\\\\ "if a firm plans to hold bulk drug products in storage.....stability data should be provided to demonstrate that extended storage in the described containers does not adversely affect the dosage form". - "stability data also may be necessary when the finished dosage form is stored in interim containers prior to filling into the marketed package.
+- "if a firm plans to hold bulk drug products in storage.....stability data should be provided to demonstrate that extended storage in the described containers does not adversely affect the dosage form". "stability data also may be necessary when the finished dosage form is stored in interim containers prior to filling into the marketed package.
 If the dosage form is stored in bulk containers for over 30 days, real-time stability data under specified conditions should be generated to demonstrate comparable stability to the dosage form in the marketed package.
-Interim storage of the dosage form in bulk containers should generally not exceed six months". - "when appropriate, time limits for the completion of each phase of production shall be established to assure the quality of the drug product." .This regulation could be interpreted to include the time for holding bulk product as part of the production process. "holding times (includes storage times) studies may be conducted during development or carried out in conjunction with process validation lots and shall be representative of full scale holding conditions".
+Interim storage of the dosage form in bulk containers should generally not exceed six months". "when appropriate, time limits for the completion of each phase of production shall be established to assure the quality of the drug product."
+This regulation could be interpreted to include the time for holding bulk product as part of the production process. "holding times (includes storage times) studies may be conducted during development or carried out in conjunction with process validation lots and shall be representative of full scale holding conditions".
 For purposes of clarification, refer to Appendix A for definitions relating to bulk holding time.
-Holding time data may be generated in the following situations:
+Holding time data may be generated in the following situations: - Bulk holding studies may be conducted on product developmental pilot scale batches to demonstrate comparable stability to the dosage form in the marketed package. - Holding data may be generated as part of a process validation study.
+Data can be collected on the bulk product itself after holding or collected after the held product has been packaged.

-Guidance 026 In-Process and Bulk Drug Product Holding Times
+In-Process and Bulk Drug Product Holding Times